saikrishnatbijil/questdb.io/src/pages/glossary/database-partitioning.md

 ---
+index_title: Database Partitioning
-title: Database Partitioning
+title: What Is Database Partitioning?
 wrapperClassName: career
 ---

 import Screenshot from "@theme/Screenshot"

-# What is database partitioning?
+# What Is Database Partitioning?

 Database partitioning (or data partitioning) is a technique used to split data in a large database into smaller chunks called partitions.
 Each partition is